 “Deeply Upsetting and Unsettling”

-As with most other entries on The Abortioneers blog, apparently its purpose is to reaffirm the belief that providing abortions is right, good, and noble.
-This particular post also aims to make “antis” (i.e., pro-lifers) feel as if all of our efforts are worthless:
+As with most posts therein, its apparent purpose is to reaffirm the belief that providing abortions is right, good, and noble.
+This particular post also aims to make “antis” (i.e., pro-lifers) feel as if all of our efforts are for naught:

 Despite the hatred flowing out of your mouths, they have their abortions anyway.
 What you say, though it may upset, does not stop them from getting abortions.